JaredP94/ELEN4010-Lab4/README.md

 * Provide a **Username** and **Password**
 * Select **Save**
 * On the Travis CI page for the tracked repository, Select **More options** -> **Settings**
-* Create the following environment variables:
+* Create the following environment variables (this protects your deployment credentials - though you'll be depending of the security offered by Travis CI):
   * **AZURE_WA_SITE**: `<App service name>`
   * **AZURE_WA_USERNAME**: `<App service username>`
   * **AZURE_WA_PASSWORD**: `<App service password>`